wildmichael/wildmichael.github.io/_posts/2018-06-23-getting-to-know-rust.md

 As you can see, it mostly contains object files and information for incremental builds.
 Also, there seems to be something prepared for dependencies.
-I assume the I assume the `.lock` files are there to avoid multiple `cargo` process stepping on each others toes.
+I assume the `.lock` files are there to avoid multiple `cargo` process stepping on each others toes.

 ## Getting Fancier